-Typescript copy of The Physician as Leader of the New Era; family correspondence and school certificates in German and English; scrapbook of correspondence and news clippings, 1915-1920 (in German and English); and medical diploma.
+The papers of Dr. Julius Lingenfelder contain a typescript copy of his book, The Physician as Leader of the New Era, family correspondence, a scrapbook containing correspondence and news clippings, 1915-1920, and school certificates, including his medical diploma.

 Lippstadt Evangelical Church, Warren County, Missouri, Records, 1849-1933, (C3643)

 The marriage, baptismal, confirmation and funeral records of a German evangelical church located near Warrenton, Warren County, MO.
 Volume three also contains the rules of the congregation and list of its members.
 The records are written almost entirely in German script.